shrashti-19/techlearn-app/backend/readme.md

 - Implemented token-based authentication (e.g., JWT).
 - Add validation and error handling improvements.
 - Create frontend UI to connect with these APIs.

+## DAY-2 DELIVERABLES
+- Added Google OAuth login route (/api/auth/google) in backend.

+- Integrated google-auth-library to verify Google ID tokens from frontend.

+- Created logic to register new users via Google OAuth (without password).

+- Generated JWT token for users logging in with Google.

+- Used personal Google Cloud credentials for development; will update to company credentials when provided.

+- Tested signup and login APIs fully; Google login endpoint ready but pending frontend integration and testing.